 They were happy to be back in Buea where they had built their careers working for the local government before being dislodged and sent to Yaounde, which remained foreign territory to many of them.
 They spoke dreamily of the days when Dr. EML Endeley was in power; how he lost power to JN Foncha and how peaceful the transition of power was.
 They spoke with admiration of Augustine Ngom Jua, the no-nonsense prime minister, who succeeded Foncha; and how Ahidjo tossed him into the dustbin of history in favour of the more malleable Solomon Tandeng Muna.
 Nostalgia floated thick and heavy in that bar.

 It was not long before the sweet smell of grilled meat floated into the room from outside.
 “Dat magida don begin bon meat?” one of the men asked the car washer.
 The answer being affirmative, he shouted: “Magida, meat don done?”
 “Smol time, patron,” came the answer.
-Soon four women, apparently well known to the men, walked in and were warmly welcomed, each man raising his bottle of beer in the air to celebrate their arrival.
-One of the women then sat on one of the men’s lap, and I heard another man protesting that it was the same lap she had sat on the day before.
+Soon four women, apparently well known to the men, walked in and were warmly welcomed, each man raising his bottle of beer.
+One of the women sat on one of the men’s lap, and I heard another man protesting that it was the same lap she had sat on yesterday.
 What of his own lap?
 Laughter filled the room and before long, a woman was perching on each lap.
 As more bottles of beer filled the table, the ‘magida,’ grilling the meat outside, came in to say that he was ready to take their order.

 Just then, the car washer came to tell me that my car was ready.
 As I walked out, one of the women grabbed me by the arm and asked, “Oga, you di go.
 You no go give me something for cool ma heart.”
 I said I had nothing for her.
 Her friend said, “Lefam make he go.
 I sure say na some chicha dat.
 Chicha dem hand trong soteh!”
 That was followed by a roar of laughter but I did not wait to hear more.

 As I was driving out, I saw two other men of similar ages, accompanied by two younger women, going to join the chorus.
 Those men were probably going to spend the whole day and a good part of the night in that bar and, before long, those women would empty their pockets of the remnants of their pension.
-Some of them might go back home dead drunk to beat their wives and shout obscenities at their children for not serving them good food, even though they never leave food money behind.
+Some of them might go back home dead drunk to beat their wives and shout obscenities at their children.
 The free woman and the bottle are definitely a deadly combination for men, especially those on retirement.

 What is the solution?
 Well, Buea is a university town.
 There are numerous libraries where these men and women could spend their time refreshing their minds with books.
 Buea has many institutes of higher learning.
 That is where our retirees should spend their retirement money to enhance their knowledge so they can function well in this computerised and digitalised world.
-What of volunteering their time to do some charitable work in their respective churches, for orphans, for those older than them who are home-bound by illness?
+What of volunteering their time to do some charitable work in their respective churches, for orphans, for those older than them?
 They can do something useful for humanity, not bury their heads in the beer bottle in a bar and fall prey to the roving fingers of free women.
 Sad!